jdhill777/rijksmuseum-AI/README.md

 If you encounter connectivity issues:

+1. **Host Configuration**: Make sure HOST is set to `0.0.0.0` in your `.env` file to allow external connections
+2. **Port Configuration**: Ensure the PORT in your `.env` file is not already in use by another application
-1. **Firewall Settings**: Ensure your firewall allows incoming connections on port 3000
+3. **Firewall Settings**: Ensure your firewall allows incoming connections on your chosen port
-2. **Network Issues**: Verify both devices are on the same network
+4. **Network Issues**: Verify both devices are on the same network
+5. **CORS Issues**: If accessing from a different domain, add that domain to ALLOWED_ORIGINS
-3. **Server Logs**: Check the terminal where the server is running for error messages
+6. **Server Logs**: Check the terminal where the server is running for error messages
-4. **Restart Server**: Try stopping and restarting the server
+7. **Restart Server**: Try stopping and restarting the server

 ## Technologies Used